 - Complete this submission form with the names and contact information of your selected students (MS Excel required)

-- Please submit electronically to firstname.lastname@example.org at least two weeks prior to your ceremony.
+- Please submit electronically to firstname.lastname@example.org at least one month prior to your ceremony.
 All materials will be sent to the requestor at the address provided.

 - Each student will receive an individualized certificate and a Pathology Honor Society pin from ICPI.
 ICPI will mail recognition certificates and membership pins to the address provided on the submission form.
 The student’s name and institution will be listed on the ICPI website.